Leapster

-The Leapster Learning Game System, previously known as the Leapster Multimedia Learning System, is an educational handheld game console aimed at 4- to 10/11-year-olds (preschool to fourth grade or fifth grade), made by LeapFrog Enterprises.
+The Leapster Learning Game System, formerly known as the Leapster Multimedia Learning System, is an educational handheld game console manufactured and sold by LeapFrog Enterprises, aimed at children ages 4 to 10 (preschool to fifth grade).
 Its games teach the alphabet, phonics, basic math (addition, subtraction, multiplication, division), and art and animal facts to players.
 Along with a directional pad, the system features a touchscreen with a stylus pen that enables young users to interact directly with the screen.

 The Leapster was released in October 2003.

-LeapFrog released the Leapster2 handheld device as a successor to the Leapster in July 2008.
-The Leapster2 is essentially the previous system with an added USB port and SD card slot.
-These additions give the ability to play a downloaded full game or short game including the ability to log data on gameplay, such as what has been learned by the user or art created by the user.
-Downloadable games are not for sale.

-The games released since the Leapster2's release log user activity and will send this data to LeapFrog's "Learning Path" system, which tracks educational milestones completed.
-Completion of certain learning activity can allow online games to be accessed.
-In the case of art created on the device, the art can be further embellished online and printed with a printer accessible by the user's computer.
-Both the Leapster and Leapster L-MAX were retired in 2014 and the Leapster2 was retired in 2019.
+LeapFrog released the Leapster2 handheld device as a successor to the Leapster in July 2008, adding a USB port and SD card slot.
+These additions allow the user to play a downloaded game and allows games to log user data, such as topics learned or user-created art.
+Logged activity is sent to LeapFrog's "Learning Path" system, which tracks educational milestones completed.
+Completion of certain learning activities allows online games to be accessed.
+Art created using the Leapster can be further modified online and printed using a computer.
+The Leapster and Leapster L-MAX were retired in 2014, and the Leapster2 was retired in 2019.

 History

-Released on October 7, 2003, the Leapster has since undergone several revisions and remakes.
+Originally released on October 7, 2003, the Leapster was revised and remade several times.
 The Leapster L-MAX, a version that has one extra feature (an A/V TV output, which allows the user to view and hear gameplay on their television) was released in 2004.
 The L-MAX console's size has decreased and the pen is now a wire instead of a thread.
 The Leapster TV, a screenless version with the same basic control layout in a console form, was released in 2005 and retired in 2007.

-The Leapster was the best-selling educational handheld game console in America and has sold about 4 million units and 12 million software cartridges since its inception, as of May 2007.
-It is regularly sold in nine countries directly, and in another 7 for teaching English as a second language in schools.
+The Leapster was the best-selling educational handheld game console in America, selling about 4 million units and 12 million software cartridges since its inception as of May 2007.
+It was sold in nine countries directly and in another 7 for teaching English as a second language in schools.

 Software

-There are approximately 40 games available, and over 50 have been created.
-This is the largest library for any handheld designed exclusively for educational use.
+There are approximately 40 games available for the Leapster, with over 50 created.

 All games for the Leapster feature a "Hint" function along with a dedicated "Hint" button that will bring up audio or animated information on instructions given in the game.

 LeapFrog has not opened the Leapster platform to significant amounts of third-party or homebrew development; software is typically developed in-house or as work-for-hire.